Sharky Awards to recognize excellence in security awareness training, simulated phishing and security culture

 - Top Product Advocate

-Only KnowBe4 customers and those registered to attend KB4-Con are eligible to receive a Sharky.
-The Sharkies will be awarded the evening of April 21 at KnowBe4’s KB4-Con 2022 user conference in Orlando, Florida, USA.
-Nominations will close on Tuesday, March 1 at 5:00 p.m.
+Only KnowBe4 customers in the U.S. and Canada are eligible to receive a Sharky.
+Each winner will also receive a US $500 Amazon gift card.
+The Sharky award winners will be recognized at KnowBe4’s KB4-CON 2023 user conference in Orlando, FL, USA, taking place April 24-26, 2023.
+Nominations will close on Tuesday, February 28, 2023 at 5:00 p.m.
 Eastern Time.

 To submit a nomination for the 2023 KnowBe4 Sharky Awards, please fill out the nomination form.

 KnowBe4, the provider of the world’s largest security awareness training and simulated phishing platform, is used by more than 54,000 organizations around the globe.
 Founded by IT and data security specialist Stu Sjouwerman, KnowBe4 helps organizations address the human element of security by raising awareness about ransomware, CEO fraud and other social engineering tactics through a new-school approach to awareness training on security.
 Kevin Mitnick, an internationally recognized cybersecurity specialist and KnowBe4's Chief Hacking Officer, helped design the KnowBe4 training based on his well-documented social engineering tactics.
 Tens of thousands of organizations rely on KnowBe4 to mobilize their end users as the last line of defense.